The CISA Campus - Achieve and Maintain CISA Certification

 Attend an Exam Preparation training course a few days before you sit the exam

 Certified Information Systems Auditor (CISA) Training Course

-The Certified Information Systems Auditor (CISA) Training Course is designed to provide a complete preparation to ensure that you pass the ISACA CISA examination at the first attempt.
-This 4-day course runs at our UK training centres and offers the perfect revision and preparation for the CISA exam scheduled in June and December of each year.
+The Certified Information Systems Auditor (CISA) Training Course is specifically designed to ensure that you pass the ISACA CISA examination at the first attempt.
+This four-day course runs at our UK training centres and offers the perfect revision and preparation for the CISA exam.

-Full details of this courses togehter with dates and venues can be found on the CISA Training Course page.
+Full details of this courses together with dates and venues can be found on the CISA Training Course page.